jaller200/comp4300-project3/README.md

 * **Modular** - _I want developers to find it flexible and adaptable for their needs_
 * **Testable** - _I want the code to be build with confidence through rigorous unit and integration testing_

+This project is currently implemented as a binary executable, although my plan is to move the bulk of it to a static library in the future.

 More details to come later...

 ## Requirements